 The Sarpy County Historical Museum protects, preserves, and promotes the rich history of Sarpy County.
-With the support of our community partners, we offer interesting programs and hands on learning opportunities for both the young and old.
+With the support of our patrons and community partners, we offer interesting programs and hands on learning experiences for both the young and old.

 Over the next 150 years, the county continued to grow.
 This was largely due to the coming of the railroad, the establishment of Fort Crook- which later became Offutt Air Force Base, the addition of Martin Bomber plant during World War II, and the influence of the neighboring metropolis of Omaha.
 What started out as an area with just couple trading posts and missions has grown to include the towns of Bellevue, Papillion, La Vista, Gretna, Springfield, La Platte, and Richfield.
-Come explore this rich and diverse history of Sarpy County.
+Come explore this rich and diverse history at the Sarpy County Museum.

 While you are here, be sure to ask about guided tours and our highly praised monthly programs.
 If you are a genealogist or historian, our archives collection which includes court, marriage, naturalization records, and more may be of interest to you.
 We are open to 10:00 am to 4:00 pm Tuesday through Saturday and admission is always free.

 See you at the museum!